redteadeveloper/SandBox/README.md

 ## About
 SandBox is a simple programming language made of JS & ANTLR4.

-Still in development, stay tuned!
+Currently in development, stay tuned!

 ## Examples